Kajak

 12th stage in Serbia 🇷🇸

-Status from the guys: "Did 114 km today, 12 hours of kayaking, all good."
+Status from the boys: "Did 114 km today, 12 hours of kayaking, all good."

 13th stage in Serbia 🇷🇸